42sixsolutions/deckster/README.md

 5. Remove Card

     To remove a card from the deck, click on the "remove" control handle on the card.
+To disable this functionality, add the `data-removable="false"` attribute to the deck element.

     Notes: